ephphatha/distplay/README.md

 If you want to remap buttons distplay has a nice configuration that'd save editing the source.
 Otherwise it should be possible to change the array in gamepad.js to suit.

+This code works when rendered as an OBS BrowserSource.
+For best results set your size at a ratio of 50:17 (e.g.
+350px wide and 119px high)